iworks/simple-seo-improvements/readme.txt

 == Changelog ==

+= 1.5.7 (2023-11-01) =
+* The post data has been added (json-d).
+* The sitelinks search box structured data has been added (json-d).
+* The logo structured data has been added (json-d).
+* The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.8.7.
+* The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.1.3.

 = 1.5.6 (2023-10-06) =

 * The filter `simple-seo-improvements/is_active` has been added.
 It allows you to check if the plugin is active.